rhz/graph-rewriting/README.md

 5. Create another graph and try taking the intersection of subgraphs of these two graphs for instance: `val g2 = Graph("b" -> "bimotor", "c1" -> "chain", "c2" -> "chain")("b"~~>"c1", "b"~~>"c1", "c1"~~>"c2"); intersections(g1, g2)`
 6. Play!

+You might also want to run one of the example models in `src/test/scala/graph-rewriting/` by running `sbt test:run`.

 ### Mean field approximations

 1. Define a set of rules